MouradKarrakchou/Connect4/README.md

 ## All runs

-Run `npm start`.
-That's it, unless you need other scripts to run before or while the server is launched, but then you (probably?) know what you are doing.
+Run the file start.sh to run the containers.
+It will launch the server and the front.The front at http://localhost:8000/.